motiejus/wm/README.md

 License
 -------

-Same as QGIS and PostGIS: GPL 2.0 or later.
+GPL 2.0 or later, same as PostGIS.